 They also sell Bao dumplings which look amazing however I wasn’t sure if they had meat in them and was far too full anyway but I would recommend you get one or two Bao at Xing Long Ju when you visit.

-If you want to start your trip with a City view, the best view of Kaohsiung it seems is from the 85 Sky Tower building which is the tallest building in Kaohsiung and not hard to miss.
+If you want to start your trip with a City view and you’re wondering ‘what to do in Kaohsiung?’ the best view of Kaohsiung it seems is from the 85 Sky Tower building which is the tallest building in Kaohsiung and not hard to miss.

 The closest metro station to 85 Sky Tower is Kaohsiung Exhibition Centre and Sanduo Shopping District.